 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.80 Very lowVery high 5

 Violence in Guatemala, and other countries of Central America, creates significant protection issues, especially for women, and poses a major constraint for humanitarian access.
 In October and November 2018, an estimated 7,000-10,000 migrants left Honduras, El Salvador, and Guatemala to form two large caravans and additional smaller groups travelling towards the United States border.
-The migrants aimed to escape violence and persecution, improve their economic situation, or reunite with their families. ?
+Migrants continue to migrate through Mexico to its shared border with the US, facing danger and risk throughout their journey.
+Migrants aim to escape violence and persecution, improve their economic situation, or reunite with their families. ?